espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/index.md

 The ESP32's supports both Station and SoftAP modes.

-For this assignment, we will set up the station mode WiFi driver and connect to a WiFi4/WiFi6 network, using the same project as used on the [Creating a project with Components](#) assignment.
+For this assignment, we will set up the station mode WiFi driver and connect to a WiFi4/WiFi6 network, using the same project as used on the [Creating a project with Components](#) with BSP assignment.

 #### Hands-on WiFi

 To get started with the WiFi, we need to setup the WiFi driver in order to connect to a WiFi network, using the access credentials (SSID and password).
-Once we successfuly

   1. Add all the necessary includes.